A journey to Jordan

 Now begins the next and final leg of our day, a down-hill drive toward the ‘rose red’ city of Petra.
 Goods trucks and lorries purr their way along the asphalt highway, carrying goods to and from Aqaba – Jordan’s only seaport.
 We arrive by 7pm, the darkness enveloping the town that abuts the sandstone formations in which ancient Petra was built.
 We will step inside its walls tomorrow.
 For now, I order a beer at the hotel bar and watch Spain beat Germany.
 It’s a heated crowd.

 From my balcony last night, I noticed how the lights of the modern city end abruptly.
-There is neon and colour, and then a massif of blackness.
-Now that the sun has (barely) risen, I can see the dark, plummy colours and sandstone pillars of the mouth of Petra.
+There is neon and color, and then a massif of blackness.
+Now that the sun has (barely) risen, I can see the dark, plummy colors and sandstone pillars of the mouth of Petra.
 We’ve woken early to avoid the crowds that will inevitably throng here later in the day, and make a chilly, early walk through the ‘gates’ and along a pebble-strewn, looping pathway that falls toward the proper mouth of the city.
 Along the route, tombs and mausoleums have been carved into the rock – many of them older than the Nabatean city of Petra itself.

 If you’ve seen India Jones, you’ll have some awareness that Petra’s famed Treasury is reached through a winding sandstone gorge.
 ‘This was a river, but the Nabateans diverted its course and turned the canyon into their entrance’.
 It’s a long, billowing walk – the walls of the canyon beginning to pinken from the rising sun.
-Starlings swoop and sing from the cliff walls, and we pass only a few early travellers.
+Starlings swoop and sing from the cliff walls, and we pass only a few early travelers.
 What’s most amazing about this descent is the channels that have been dug into the cavern walls.
 ‘These were for carrying water and storm runoff’, explains Jihad.
 Despite its organic folds and flows, it’s easy to forget that this place is a product of ancient engineering.
 Ritualistic carvings – blessings – have been carved here and there into the walls.
 A man paces the avenue with a bucket and broom, keeping the entire procession eminently clean.

 Our arrival at the Treasury itself is eye-popping.
 You turn a corner and there, suddenly, is a slit of its rose-pink facade – both familiar and strange.
 We wander through in silence, joined only by a few dogs and camels, and the Bedouin who work and trade in the city.
-We spend an hour here, chatting and people watching as a few travellers trickle into its shadow.
+We spend an hour here, chatting and people watching as a few travelers trickle into its shadow.
 I order a cardamom-laced coffee from a small shop and scramble for a better look up the cliffside, reaching an elevated platform that (courtesy of slipping a 10 dinar note into a local man’s hand) I am assisted in reaching.
 The view here is spectacular, and I take a moment to drink coffee and crouch on the worn red carpets that have been scattered here.
 A few Bedouin chat and smoke and play music on a sputtering radio.
 The air begins to warm, and my fingers thaw.

 But Petra is much more than the Treasury.
 This is only the mouth of the city, and the actual settlement itself yawns open beyond this place.
 Jihad encourages me to brace myself and make the entire route from entrance to the very peaks of the cliffs that surround it – to the ‘more impressive’ “Monastery” that sits at the city’s highest point.
 We drift and meander up and down – stopping to gaze at the ‘avenue of facades’, strolling through clusters of Bedouin tents whose owners are selling food and gifts.
 I sit for a while with Omar, who plays the oud and pours me a cup of sage tea.
 Later, I met a man whose family used to live within the very cavern where he now sells fresh pomegranate juice – squeezed with the aid of a baroque-looking press.

 The ascent to the monastery itself requires some nerve – involving 850 steps.
 We ride for some of the way by mule, and hop and leap the steep remainder.
 Along the way we look back over our shoulders at the hazy, butter-yellow walls and red massifs of the city proper.
-I stop to gulp water and chit chat with other climbers – two German teachers, enquiring (pop-eyed) about how much further there is to go.
+I stop to gulp water and chit chat with other climbers – two German teachers, inquiring (pop-eyed) about how much further there is to go.
 The walk is worth it, of course.
 The ‘monastery’ being bigger and wider and more beautiful than even the Treasury, and I gain an elevated sight of it by ascending to the so-called ‘view’.
 From here I have a wheeling, 360 perspective of the entire valley – wind turbines rolling in the far distance, Jordanian flags fluttering above me.
 This is where I slump down and buy a can of ice tea from the vendor who works up here – an essential enterprise.
 He plays a few bars of oud and we have a conversation between my broken Arabic and his (better) English.

 By 3pm, we’ve returned back to the modern town.
 Hungry, we take a huge meal in a tucked-away restaurant.
 Most gloriously, a dish of seared lamb’s back fat.
 It melts in the mouth – a proper Jordanian delicacy.
 Salt, a little bread, hot juice.
 This is all to fuel up for my second entrance into Petra, later that evening.
 I take a swim in the hotel pool, drink a beer, and – as the sun sets – head back into the city.